jackiehjm/stx-docs/doc/source/node_management/kubernetes/node_interfaces/creating-interfaces.rst

 Ethernet network interfaces on hosts are created automatically in |prod|
 based on detected hardware.
 You do not need to create them manually.

+However, you can create new ethernet type logical interfaces on top of |SRIOV|
+interfaces, which does require manual configuration as described in :ref:`SR-IOV Port Sharing <sriov-port-sharing>`.

 For aggregated Ethernet, where multiple physical interfaces are used to form a logical interface, or |VLAN| tagging, where a single physical interface